-- 1. Investment risk actual investment returns may differ from the expected returns; - Asset/Liability mismatch changes in asset values may not match changes in liabilities, thereby altering the gap between the accrued liability and assets and consequently altering the funded status and contribution requirements; - 3.
-Contribution risk actual contributions may differ from expected future contributions.
-For example, actual contributions may not be made in accordance with the plan's funding policy or material changes may occur in the anticipated number of covered employees, covered payroll, or other relevant contribution base; - 4.
-Salary and Payroll risk actual salaries and total payroll may differ from expected, resulting in actual future accrued liability and contributions differing from expected; - 5.
+- Investment risk actual investment returns may differ from the expected returns; - Contribution risk actual contributions may differ from expected future contributions.
+For example, actual contributions may not be made in accordance with the plan's funding policy or material changes may occur in the anticipated number of covered employees, covered payroll, or other relevant contribution base; - 3.
+Salary and Payroll risk actual salaries and total payroll may differ from expected, resulting in actual future accrued liability and contributions differing from expected; - 4.
 Longevity risk members may live longer or shorter than expected and receive pensions for a period of time other than assumed; - Other demographic risks members may terminate, retire or become disabled at times or with benefits other than assumed resulting in actual future accrued liability and contributions differing from expected.